bkpecho/handaan/README.md

 ## Features

-- Experience the true essence of Caviteño cuisine.
-- Immerse yourself in the rich culinary heritage of Cavite.
-- Warm and welcoming atmosphere with genuine Caviteño hospitality.
-- Memorable events celebrating the vibrant culture of Cavite.
-- Gallery showcasing delicious food, menu, and restaurant promos.
+- Elegant and visually captivating design.
+- Fully responsive and mobile-friendly interface.
+- Smooth animations for enhanced user experience.
+- Dynamic and stylish grid layout for content presentation.
+- Touch-friendly sliders for intuitive navigation.
+- Utilizes modern technologies like Bootstrap, JavaScript, and CSS3.

 ## Technologies Used

 1. HTML5 and CSS3 for website structure and styling.
 2. Bootstrap framework for responsive design and layout.
 3. JavaScript for interactive elements and behavior.
-4. Google Maps API for displaying restaurant location.
-5. reCAPTCHA to protect against spam and improve security.
-6. AOS (Animate On Scroll) for smooth and elegant animations.
+4. AOS (Animate On Scroll) for smooth and elegant animations.
-7. GLightbox for a beautiful lightbox effect on images.
+5. GLightbox for a beautiful lightbox effect on images.
-8. Isotope layout for a dynamic and stylish grid layout.
+6. Isotope layout for a dynamic and stylish grid layout.
-9. Swiper JS for creating responsive and touch-friendly sliders.
+7. Swiper JS for creating responsive and touch-friendly sliders.
-10. Font Awesome for a wide range of icons.
+8. Font Awesome for a wide range of icons.
-11. Google Web Fonts Helper for efficient web font usage.
+9. Google Web Fonts Helper for efficient web font usage.
-12. Hosted on Netlify for deployment and hosting.
+10. Hosted on Netlify for deployment and hosting.

 ## How to Use